mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 absorbed by the generator.
 If it is less, the attack hits the ship as normal.

-The ship’s available Thrust for that combat round is reduced by the Thrust modifier for the flicker rate and all sensor-related checks made by or against the ship suffer a negative DM indicated on the Black Globe
+The ship's available Thrust for that combat round is reduced by the Thrust modifier for the flicker rate and all sensor-related checks made by or against the ship suffer a negative DM indicated on the Black Globe